 Carefully document the weight, height and blood pressure of the patient.
 This is usually considered a part of the examination unless it is a review of information that is then used to document the portion of history that entails the review of systems (ROS).

-Document carefully here as chronic migraines related to menstrual cramps are actually documented as menstrual migraines.
+Document carefully here as chronic migraines related to menstrual cramps is actually documented as menstrual migraines.

 7. Physician’s decision: